Rose River Loop

 Even though the light made photography a challenge today, I found several spots to shoot along the Rose River.
 We had to bushwhack off the trail a couple times, and all I could think about were ticks.
 I don’t think I’ve recovered from our walk down the Dry Run Falls fire road yet.

 One bushwhack in particular was especially steep, slick and muddy.
 As luck would have it, it also offered the prettiest of all the little cascades along the walk.
 When I looked down the ravine, for some reason my inner girly-girl came out.
 I announced to Adam that I wasn’t going down there no matter what.
 He said “Yes, you are!” and took my camera away and starting climbing down without me.
 I was left with no choice but to follow.
-I touched a gross centipede-like creature and shrieked.
-I whined that I felt damp and dirty.
-I even got mud on my face!
-Fortunately for Adam, he didn’t hear much because the sound of rushing water drowned out most of my melodrama.
+I got really muddy and touched a gross centipede-like creature.
+I’ll never like bugs!

 We stopped at Rose River Falls for a few shots.
 For the past few years, there has been a huge fallen tree lying across the waterfall.
 It’s still there, but now there is a new downed tree stuck at the crest of the waterfall.
 Both trees are way too big to move, and will likely be there for years to come.